loranger32/yocm/README.md

 There is a free version, updated monthly, and a paid version, updated daily.

 The project has only been tested with the free monthly update version.
-You can download the updated data on the same website page, and the project ships with a small CLI utility to ease and automate the import and update of the data into the DB.
+You can manually download the updated data on the same website page and unzip it in the appropriate directory, or simply use the CLI utility to ease and automate the import and update of the data into the DB (see further).

 ### 4.2.
 Dependencies :